-In Kurosawa’s 1950 film classic Rashomon four people share with us gripping details about a murder and alleged rape that had taken place 3 days earlier on a road in the middle of a deserted forest.
-Three of them were part of the actual event (including the murdered Samurai who thanks to a medium manages to come back to tell us his version of the events) and the last one is a passer-by who was able to see most of the action without being seen by the others.
-Not surprisingly, the stories we hear from our 4 characters do not match at all; actually, they contradict each other big time.
+In Kurosawa’s 1950 film classic Rashomon, four people share with us gripping details about a murder and alleged rape that had taken place 3 days earlier on the road in the middle of a deserted forest.
+Three of them were part of the actual event (including the murdered Samurai who, thanks to a medium, manages to come back to tell us his version of the events) and the last one is a passer-by who was able to see most of the action without being seen by the others.
+Not surprisingly, the stories we hear from our four characters do not match; actually, they contradict each other big time.
 Leaving aside the philosophical questions about truth and reality, the film poses interesting questions to the audience: Who do we believe?
 Who can we believe?
 Why are they all coming up, even the dead, with these seemingly convoluted stories?
 By the end, the film does provide some hints on these issues but, smartly, does not offer any solutions.

 Perception surveys and sampling

-Regardless, it seems clear that perception, the way we individually interpret and understand specific ideas and events, plays a key role in the way we respond to external phenomena – leaving aside the issue of self-interest, which is a whole different story.
-Having a stake on some issue can thus also affect our perception about stuff we care about.
+Regardless, it seems clear that perception, how we individually interpret and understand specific ideas and events, plays a key role in the way we respond to external phenomena – leaving aside the issue of self-interest, which is a whole different story.
+Having a stake in some issue can thus also affect our perception about stuff we care about.

 Enter perception surveys.
-Opinion polls, which have been around in one form or another for over 100 years now, are regularly used to assess the way people, stakeholders, the public in general, perceive issues that are relevant for those undertaking the poll.
-Polls are most commonly used for upcoming electoral processes and popularity contest of individuals and causes, among others.
-While in their beginning they were done in haphazard form, it was only until the 1930s that polls based on random and representative samples of the population started to be used in systematic fashion to ensure accuracy of results (this is how Gallup was created, in fact).
-On the other hand, most private sector companies use perception surveys to complete market studies, assess demand for their products and services and make on that basis investment decisions.
+Opinion polls, which have been around in one form or another for over 100 years now, are regularly used to assess the way people, stakeholders, the public in general, perceive issues relevant to those undertaking the poll.
+Polls are most commonly used for upcoming electoral processes and popularity contests of individuals and causes.
+While they were done in a haphazard form initially, it was only until the 1930s that polls based on random and representative samples of the population started to be used systematically to ensure accuracy of results (this is how Gallup was created, in fact).
+On the other hand, most private sector companies use perception surveys to complete market studies, assess demand for their products and services, and make investment decisions.

 Having the right sample is thus critical in such exercises.
 In simple terms, a sample is a probabilistic selection of a relatively small group of individuals that represent the overall population being targeted by the survey or poll being implemented.
-Attempting to use the whole population for a survey can be very costly, prove difficult to manage and analyse and demand lots on human inputs.
-Furthermore, in most cases it is very difficult to identify every single member of the population.
+Attempting to use the whole population for a survey can be very costly, prove difficult to manage and analyze and demand lots of human inputs.
+Furthermore, in most cases, it is challenging to identify every single member of the population.